linkedin/cruise-control/docs/wiki/User Guide/REST-APIs.md

 User can use `user_task_ids`/`client_ids`/`endpoints`/`types` make Cruise Control only return requests they are interested.
 By default all the requests get returned.

-If `fetch_completed_task` is set to `true`, the original response of each requests will be returned.
+If `fetch_completed_task` is set to `true`, the original response of each request will be returned.
+In the case where a task completed with errors the response will be `CompletedWithError`.

 ## POST Requests
 The post requests of Kafka Cruise Control REST API are operations that will have impact on the Kafka cluster.
 The post operations include: